Markdown: Rise and divergence

 As Markdown's popularity grew rapidly, many Markdown implementations appeared, driven mostly by the need for additional features such as tables, footnotes, definition lists, and Markdown inside HTML blocks.

 The behavior of some of these diverged from the reference implementation, as Markdown was only characterised by an informal specification and a Perl implementation for conversion to HTML.

 At the same time, a number of ambiguities in the informal specification had attracted attention.
 These issues spurred the creation of tools such as Babelmark to compare the output of various implementations, and an effort by some developers of Markdown parsers for standardisation.
 However, Gruber has argued that complete standardization would be a mistake: "Different sites (and people) have different needs.
 No one syntax would make all happy."

 Gruber avoided using curly braces in Markdown to unofficially reserve them for implementation-specific extensions.

 Standardization

-From 2012, a group of people, including Jeff Atwood and John MacFarlane, launched what Atwood characterised as a standardisation effort.
+In 2012, a group of people, including Jeff Atwood and John MacFarlane, launched what Atwood characterised as a standardisation effort.

 A community website now aims to "document various tools and resources available to document authors and developers, as well as implementors of the various Markdown implementations".

-In September 2014, Gruber objected to the usage of "Markdown" in the name of this effort and it was rebranded as CommonMark.
-CommonMark.org published several versions of a specification, reference implementation, test suite, and "[plans] to announce a finalized 1.0 spec and test suite in 2019."
-No 1.0 spec has since been released as major issues still remain unsolved.
+In September 2014, Gruber objected to the usage of "Markdown" in the name of this effort and it was rebranded as "CommonMark".
+CommonMark.org published several versions of a specification, reference implementation, test suite, and "[plans] to announce a finalized 1.0 spec and test suite in 2019".

+No 1.0 spec has since been released, as major issues still remain unsolved.

 Nonetheless, the following websites and projects have adopted CommonMark: Discourse, GitHub, GitLab, Reddit, Qt, Stack Exchange (Stack Overflow), and Swift.

-In March 2016 two relevant informational Internet RFCs were published:
+In March 2016, two relevant informational Internet RFCs were published: